YanaSn0/Python/README.md

 ## logo.py

-Place a custom .png specified from the right and bottom edge.
+This processes all .mp4 files in the logo folder in same folder as the script placing the watermark 5 pixels from the right and 5 pixels from the bottom.

 python logo.py ./logo 5 5